Junior Ranger Badge Activities

 Anyone!!
 There is no age limit to become a Junior Ranger.
 That means everyone is eligible to become an official Junior Ranger as long as they do the work and earn it.

-Road Trip Tip
+Road Trip Tip!

 Eliminate the searching through tons of papers and books to locate the correct Junior Ranger book by printing and binding all your road trip Junior Ranger materials into one tabbed book for your trip.